dennisvdang/Bank-Churn-Binary-Classification/README.md

 5. **Model Evaluation**: The models are evaluated on a validation set using various metrics, including confusion matrices, classification reports, ROC AUC scores, and ROC curves.
 These metrics provide insights into the models' strengths and weaknesses in predicting customer churn.

 6. **Model Selection**: Based on the evaluation results, the best-performing model is selected for potential deployment, considering factors such as model performance, complexity, and interpretability, as well as specific business requirements.

-The project demonstrates the end-to-end process of building a binary classification model, from data exploration and preprocessing to model development, hyperparameter tuning, and evaluation.
-The techniques employed, such as ensemble methods and Bayesian optimization, showcase advanced machine learning concepts and their practical applications in solving real-world problems.